 From the Palacio de Gobierno, I headed to the Instituto Cultural Cabañas/Hospicio Cabañas to see more Orozco murals.
 Luckily I was there on a Tuesday because that’s the free entrance day.
 I believe the entrance is $70 pesos all other days.
 And if you’d like to use a professional/DSLR camera it’s an additional $30 pesos.
 You pay at the front and leave any larger bags or backpacks at check-in.

 2 pm – Centro Guadalajara to Tlaquepaque via Uber

 I took an Uber over to Tlaquepaque, a smaller town about a 15 to 20-minute car ride outside Guadalajara’s city center.
 The town is very walkable, colorful, and charming.
 There are lots of great places to eat, shop, and enjoy the art.
 There are many art galleries and handmade goods from talented artisans.

 I started by exploring the Mercado Juárez, the local multi-level market that sells fresh produce, hot food, and local crafts.
-I walked around each level and grabbed a small snack on the basement floor where the food stalls serve up everything from tacos and birria to smoothies made of fresh fruit.
-I had bionicos, a snack made of cut-up fresh fruit, yogurt and/or sweet cream or “crema” in Spanish, and tops with your choice(s) of granola, shredded coconut, raisins.
+Then walked around each level and grabbed a small snack on the basement floor where the food stalls serve up everything from tacos and birria to smoothies made of fresh fruit.
+After that, II had bionicos, a snack made of cut-up fresh fruit, yogurt and/or sweet cream or “crema” in Spanish, and tops with your choice(s) of granola, shredded coconut, raisins.

 4 pm – Late Lunch and Mariachis